Listen to a podcast of this episode.

 Virginia Delegate Richard Henry Lee received approval from the Virginia Convention back in his home State to move for a resolution "that these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved."
 Adams quickly seconded the motion.
 That resolution was read before Congress on June 7.

 After some discussion, it was decided on June 11 that a committee of five members would work on a draft declaration.
 Thomas Jefferson of Virginia, John Adams of Massachusetts, Benjamin Franklin of Pennsylvania, Roger Sherman of Connecticut and Robert R. Livingston of New York made up the committee.
 Jefferson was the youngest and considered to be a fairly good writer.
 So he received the task of writing up a first draft.
-Congress then went into recess for several weeks while the Committee worked out the language.
+Congress then went into recess for several weeks.
+Many delegates went home to see if they could get approval to vote for independence while the Committee worked out the language.

 Many years later, John Adams reminisced about circumstances of drafting the Declaration.
 You have to remember that by the time of this writing, Adams and Jefferson had been political rivals for many years and Adams had always seemed to resent how much credit Jefferson had received for his contribution to the Declaration.
 So Adams may have had cause to make himself sound more gracious and involved in the draft than he may have been: